opendatahub-io/opendatahub.io/pages/arch.md

 </div>

 ODH release schedule is displayed in the roadmap figure.
 ODH version 0.1 was released in February 2019 and included APB (Ansible Playbook Bundle) installation on OCP 3.10 and 3.11.
 It included three main components: JupyterHub, Apache Spark and Ceph-nano.
 Release version 0.2 is expected mid-May and will be an operator installation on OCP 4.0.
 This ODH operator will be available for download from the OperatorHub.io community operator.
-In addition to the core components it will also include: AI Library, Ceph TwoSigma BeakerX, GPU support for JupyterHub and Prometheus with Apache Spark monitoring.
+In addition to the core components it will also include: Ceph TwoSigma BeakerX, GPU support for JupyterHub and Prometheus with Apache Spark monitoring.
 ODH August release will add Argo, MLflow, Kafka and Sedon-core.
 For detailed information on ODH roadmap please visit [https://opendatahub.io/news/2019-04-29/project-road-map-for-2019.html](https://opendatahub.io/news/2019-04-29/project-road-map-for-2019.html).

 **Figure 3: Open Data Hub Roadmap**
 ![alt text](../assets/img/posts/2019-04-29-project-road-map-for-2019/roadmap_2019.png "Open Data Hub Roadmap")